-- A PowerPoint lecture is included in each module.
+- Each class lecture is available for re-review in the Canvas course shell.
 Many of the slides are text heavy and include audio clips.
 This is to accommodate both visual learners and audio learners.
 The key points are written on the slides and then the audio reiterates what is written and offers a more in-depth explanation and examples. - To hear the audio, you will need to download the file to your desktop as it will not play if the slides are being viewed inside of Canvas.
 Mac users should use Pages or Keynote to access the PowerPoint.